Table of Contents

-Here is the list of highlights in İstanbul if you are there just for one day:
+Here is the list of highlights in İstanbul if you are there just for one day in Istanbul:

 The Hippodrome was a stadium type building which was built for chariot races in the Roman period (second century) by Septimus Severus.
 Constantine the Great reconstructed, enlarged, and adorned it with beautiful works brought from different parts of the Roman Empire when he chose Byzantium as his new capital.